bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 Let's imagine we are working on a HR Software and we need to implement the following requirement/user story.

 **As a** HR Staff,
-**I want to** to store a new employee details,
+**I want to** to save a new employee details,
 **So that** I can refer to the details in the system when needed.

-In order to implement this requirement/user story, let us create a feature files using the patterns we learnt earlier.
+In order to implement this requirement/user story, let us create a feature file using the patterns we learnt earlier.

 Let us assume the following fields represents basic details of an employee,